 Pro Tip: Applying for flight attendant, modelling, or acting jobs?
 The job advertisement may ask for a full-body shot.
 Don’t paste it onto your resume!
 Just attach it as a separate file.
 You may also make a portfolio of your photos and send it along with your resume.

 How do I make a photo resume?

 If this question is eating your brain, it’s time to stop worrying.
-Making a resume with a photo is quite simple, really.
-You can easily create one using a word processing program such as MS Word or Google Docs.
+Making a resume with a picture is quite simple, really.
+You can easily create your resume in MS Word or Google Docs.
 First, learn how to write a good resume for a job.
 Then, just insert a photo into your resume file.
 Choose the best place in the document to show off your looks.

-However, sometimes adding an image to a text file can mess up the layout pretty badly.
-If you want to avoid the hassle of changing alignment, moving tables, and setting up image borders, just use ready-made templates of resumes with a photo.
+However, sometimes adding an image to a text file can mess up the resume layout pretty badly.
+If you want to avoid the hassle of changing alignment, moving tables, and setting up image borders, just use ready-made resume templates with photos.